-City leadership can review responses to these questions to serve as additional data when determining which programs and services to fund.
+City leadership like the city administrator and municipal CFO can review responses to these questions to serve as additional data when determining which programs and services to fund.
 By considering who will benefit most and who will be burdened most from certain budget decisions, your local government can create more equitable outcomes for community members.

 5. Provide online bill-pay options

 Of course, you’ll want to make government revenue generation as straightforward as possible through online bill-pay options.
 Digital government fee and fine processing allows individuals to pay bills from wherever, making collecting revenues from residents and businesses easier.
 Consider enabling community members to pay property taxes, service fees (for things like water and trash collection), and fines (such as late fees or traffic fines) online to maximize your revenue stream.

 Local government officials are sometimes hesitant to involve citizens in budgetary decisions because it adds an additional layer of complexity to an already-complex process.
 But a budget is meant to serve communities, and local governments are responsible for understanding what issues matter the most to their residents.

 Take the time to educate residents about when and how they can get involved with the local government budget process.
 Go above and beyond checking the box with a public hearing and plan budget events where residents can learn about the myriad of values-based decisions that governments make every budget season.